All Eyes on Cow Comfort During Summer Heat

 By keeping their cows a priority year round, Michigan’s dairy farmers ensure we have milk, cheese and yogurt to share with our families.
 Taking good care of their cows is a top priority for dairy farm families.

-At Goma Dairy in Marlette, Michigan, the family’s 3,000 cows live in freestall barns that are “just like sleeping on a beach,” says Gertie van den Goor.
+At Green Point Dairy in Marlette, Michigan, the family’s 3,000 cows live in freestall barns that are “just like sleeping on a beach,” says Gertie van den Goor.
 New sand is added each week to ensure the cows are comfortable.

 “Cows prefer an environment that is controlled and consistent each day.
 They don’t like to sunbathe or sweat, so they are most comfortable where the temperature isn’t too hot and where the sun is not shining directly on them,” says Gertie.
 In fact, the van den Goor children used to joke the cows had air conditioning before the house did.